Proper nutrition for diseases of the nervous system. Muscular dystrophy

 4) encephalopathic.

-neuropathic form characterized by an increase in the excitability of the child, a sleep disorder, and a reduction in its duration.
-Manifestations of malnutrition are not pronounced, develop after birth, are persistent.
-At neurodystrophic form the leading symptom is a persistent lag in weight, persistent anorexia (complete lack of appetite with an objective need for nutrition, due to organic or functional disorders of the function of the center of appetite).
+Neuropathic form characterized by increased excitability of the child, sleep disturbance, and a reduction in its duration.
+Manifestations of malnutrition are not pronounced, develop after birth, and are persistent.
+At neurodystrophic form the leading symptom is persistent weight loss, persistent anorexia (complete lack of appetite with an objective need for nutrition, caused by organic or functional dysfunction of the appetite center).
 Psychomotor development is somewhat delayed.

-Neuroendocrine form characterized by persistent underweight and significant growth retardation.
-At birth, physique disorders such as pituitary dwarfism and hemiasymmetry are detected.
-Sometimes there are symptoms associated with impaired function of the endocrine glands.
+Neuroendocrine form characterized by persistent weight loss and significant stunting.
+At birth, physique abnormalities such as pituitary dwarfism and hemiasymmetry are detected.
+Sometimes symptoms associated with dysfunction of the endocrine glands appear.

 8. Cachexia

-In this case, oligemia (hypovolemia) is noted, characterized by a decrease in the total blood volume, the ratio of plasma and red blood cells is disturbed.
-A decrease in the number of red blood cells is noted with anemia various origins, the content of hemoglobin in the blood decreases.
-A decrease in the volume of circulating plasma occurs as a result of intensive care diuretics, plasma loss with extensive burns, diarrhea, vomiting.
+In this case, oligemia (hypovolemia) is observed, characterized by a decrease in total blood volume, and the ratio of plasma and red blood cells is disrupted.
+A decrease in the number of red blood cells is observed in anemia of various origins, the blood hemoglobin content decreases.
+A decrease in circulating plasma volume occurs as a result intensive care diuretics, plasma loss due to extensive burns, diarrhea, vomiting.

-There is a pronounced physical weakness and phenomena of general asthenia.
+Severe physical weakness and symptoms of general asthenia appear.

-Asthenia is known to be characterized increased fatigue and exhaustibility, weakening, and even complete loss of the ability to prolonged physical and mental labor.
-Patients have irritable weakness, expressed by increased excitability, easily changing mood, irascibility, affective lability with features of capriciousness and displeasure, as well as tearfulness.
-Hyperesthesia is characteristic - intolerance to bright light, loud sounds, pungent odors.
-Patients complain of headaches, sleep disturbance, with a drop in barometric pressure, Pirogov's symptom is noted.
+Asthenia is known to be characterized increased fatigue and exhaustion, weakening, or even complete loss of ability for prolonged physical and mental work.
+Patients experience irritable weakness, expressed by increased excitability, easily changing mood, short temper, affective lability with features of capriciousness and displeasure, as well as tearfulness.
+Hyperesthesia is characteristic - intolerance to bright light, loud sounds, strong odors.
+Patients complain of headaches, sleep disturbances, and when barometric pressure drops, Pirogov's symptom is noted.
 Memory suffers, especially remembering current events.

-Asthenic syndrome can develop after suffering somatic diseases, traumatic brain injury, in the initial period of hypertension, with atherosclerosis, syphilis of the brain, progressive paralysis, endocrinopathies, schizophrenia, etc.
+Asthenic syndrome can develop after undergoing somatic diseases, traumatic brain injury, in the initial period of hypertension, with atherosclerosis, cerebral syphilis, progressive paralysis, endocrinopathies, schizophrenia, etc.

 This condition most often occurs in people with a weak or unbalanced type of higher nervous activity.

-The weight of the internal organs decreases (splanchnomycria), dystrophic and atrophic changes are observed in them.
+The weight of the internal organs decreases (splanchnomicria), and dystrophic and atrophic changes are observed in them.

-Cachexia can also lead to dumping syndrome or dumping syndrome, characterized by a combination of clinical, radiological and laboratory signs that develop after gastric resection due to the rapid flow of gastric contents from the stomach stump into the small intestine.
+Dumping syndrome or dumping syndrome, characterized by a set of clinical, radiological and laboratory signs that develop after gastrectomy due to the rapid flow of gastric contents from the stomach stump into the small intestine, can also lead to cachexia.

-Dumping syndrome refers to post-gastroresection complications, early and long-term complications after gastric resection, vagotomy and antrumectomy.
+Dumping syndrome refers to post-gastroresection complications, early and long-term complications after gastrectomy, vagotomy and anthrumectomy.

-The frequency of these complications averages 10-15%, the size of the removed part of the stomach is 2/3-3/4.
-Therefore, in the surgical treatment of pyloroduodenal ulcer, preference is given to economical resection of the stomach - antrumectomy with vagotomy.
+The frequency of these complications averages 10–15%, the size of the removed part of the stomach is 2/3-3/4.
+Therefore, in the surgical treatment of pyloroduodenal ulcers, preference is given to economical gastrectomy - anthrumectomy with vagotomy.

-Complications early period after operations on the stomach, there are violations of evacuation from the stomach stump due to inhibition of the motor activity of the stomach due to surgical trauma, damage to the neuromuscular apparatus, electrolyte and protein metabolism disorders and vagotomy, it is also observed acute obstruction adductor loop of anastomosis.
+To complications early period after operations on the stomach, there are disturbances in evacuation from the gastric stump due to inhibition of the motor activity of the stomach due to surgical trauma, damage to the neuromuscular system, disturbances in electrolyte and protein metabolism and vagotomy, also observed acute obstruction afferent loop of the anastomosis.

-Late complications - post-gastroresection syndrome - include dumping syndrome; afferent loop syndrome; hypoglycemic syndrome with a sharp fluctuation in blood sugar levels followed by hypoglycemia; chronic post-resection pancreatitis due to surgical trauma; metabolic disorders that develop in connection with a violation of the functional synergy of the digestive system; anemia, usually iron deficiency and vitamin.
+Late complications - post-gastroresection syndrome - include dumping syndrome; adductor loop syndrome; hypoglycemic syndrome with sharp fluctuations in blood sugar levels followed by hypoglycemia; chronic post-resection pancreatitis due to surgical trauma; metabolic disorders that develop in connection with a violation of the functional synergy of the digestive system organs; Anemia is usually iron and vitamin deficiency.

-These complications lead to disruption of the metabolism of proteins, fats, carbohydrates, vitamins, electrolytes, and eventually alimentary cachectic dystrophy (cachexia), or edematous form, develops.
+The listed complications lead to disruption of the metabolism of proteins, fats, carbohydrates, vitamins, electrolytes, and ultimately cachectic nutritional dystrophy (cachexia), or edematous form, develops.

-Degeneration of cells and tissues- a pathological process that occurs in connection with a metabolic disorder and is characterized by the appearance in cells and tissues of metabolic products that have been changed quantitatively or qualitatively.
-Degeneration of cells and tissues is considered as one of the types of damage.
+Dystrophy of cells and tissues– a pathological process that occurs in connection with metabolic disorders and is characterized by the appearance in cells and tissues of metabolic products that are changed quantitatively or qualitatively.
+Dystrophy of cells and tissues is considered as one of the types of damage.

-The reasons leading to dystrophy of cells and tissues are very diverse: circulatory and lymphatic disorders, innervation, hypoxia, infection.
-Intoxication, hormonal and enzyme disorders, hereditary factors, etc. The development of cell and tissue dystrophy is based on a disorder of regulatory mechanisms (cell autoregulation, transport systems, integrative neuroendocrine systems of trophism), providing trophism.
-Disorders of the mechanisms of autoregulation of the cell, which can be caused by various factors (hyperfunction, toxic substances, radiation, etc.), lead to energy deficiency and disruption of enzymatic processes.
-Fermentopathy, acquired or hereditary, is the main pathogenetic link and expression of dystrophy of organs and tissues.
-In case of disruption of the transport systems (microcirculatory bed of blood and lymph), hypoxia develops, and it becomes the leading one in the pathogenesis of such dyscirculatory dystrophies of cells and tissues.
-With a disorder of the endocrine regulation of the trophic (thyrotoxicosis, diabetes, hyperparathyroidism) is associated with the occurrence of endocrine, and with a violation of the nervous mechanisms of trophism (disturbance of innervation, brain tumor, etc.) - neurotoxic and cerebral dystrophy of cells and tissues.
+The reasons leading to degeneration of cells and tissues are very diverse: disorders of blood and lymph circulation, innervation, hypoxia, infection.
+Intoxication, hormonal and enzyme disorders, hereditary factors, etc. The development of cell and tissue degeneration is based on a disorder of regulatory mechanisms (cell autoregulation, transport systems, integrative neuroendocrine trophic systems) providing trophism.
+Disorders of cell autoregulation mechanisms, which can be caused by various factors (hyperfunction, toxic substances, radiation, etc.) lead to energy deficiency and disruption of enzymatic processes.
+Enzymeopathy, acquired or hereditary, is the main pathogenetic link and expression of degeneration of organs and tissues.
+When the functioning of transport systems (microcirculatory blood and lymph) is disrupted, hypoxia develops, and it becomes leading in the pathogenesis of such discirculatory dystrophies of cells and tissues.
+A disorder of endocrine regulation of trophism (thyrotoxicosis, diabetes, hyperparathyroidism) is associated with the occurrence of endocrine, and with a violation of the nervous mechanisms of trophism (impaired innervation, brain tumor, etc.) – neurotoxic and cerebral dystrophy of cells and tissues.

-Among the morphological mechanisms leading to the development of dystrophy of cells and tissues, there are:
+Among the morphological mechanisms leading to the development of cell and tissue degeneration, there are:

-Infiltration (for example, protein infiltration of the epithelium of the proximal tubules of the kidneys in nephrosis, infiltration of arterial intimal lipoids in atherosclerosis);
+Infiltration (for example, infiltration of the epithelial protein of the proximal tubules of the kidneys in nephrosis, infiltration of arterial intimal lipoids in atherosclerosis);

-Perverted synthesis (synthesis of hemomelanin in malaria, synthesis of pathological glycoprotein - amyloid in plasmacytoma);
+Perverted synthesis (synthesis of hemomelanin in malaria, synthesis of a pathological glycoprotein - amyloid in plasmacytoma);

 Transformation;

-Decomposition (decomposition of lipoproteins of cell membranes, for example, hepatocytes with fatty degeneration, or fibrous structures and the main substance of the vessel wall with fibrinoid swelling).
+Decomposition (decomposition of cell membrane lipoproteins, for example, a hepatocyte in fatty degeneration, or fibrous structures and the main substance of the vessel wall in fibrinoid swelling).

-The study of the mechanisms of development of dystrophy of cells and tissues became possible due to the use of histochemistry, electron microscopy, autoradiography, histospectrography, etc.
+The study of the mechanisms of development of cell and tissue degeneration became possible thanks to the use of histochemistry, electron microscopy, autoradiography, histospectrography, etc.

-Depending on the predominance of violations of the type of metabolism, the following types of dystrophies are distinguished:
+Depending on the predominance of metabolic disorders, the following types of dystrophies are distinguished:

 1) protein;